 - Place flour, baking powder, sugar, 1/2 teaspoon salt in the bowl of a food processor and pulse to combine.

-- On a lightly floured surface, roll out dough as thin as possible.
+7. Divide dough in half.
+On a lightly floured surface, roll out one half of the dough as thin as possible.
 (Thinner than pie crust if possible, thin like crepes works best.)

 8. Cut the dough into your desired shapes with a cookie cutter, or cut rectangles or squares with a knife or pizza cutter and arrange on a baking sheet lined with a Silpat baking mat or parchment paper.

 9. Repeat with remaining dough.
 Gather scraps of dough and re-roll until all dough is used.
 (If you struggle to get the dough to roll thin enough, let it rest for another 10 minutes, then come back to it.
 The gluten may need to relax a bit.)

 10. Using a toothpick, prick several holes in each cracker.
 (Don’t skip this step- you will not have nice, flat crackers if you don’t.)

 11. Bake 7-10 minutes, or until golden brown.